 Deglaze the pot with a little of the cider to mop up all those lovely pork bits.
 Add in the rest of the cider along with the pork cheeks.
 Bring to a boil and reduce the cider by about one-third.
 Add 500 ml (2 cups) of stock, the mustard and bay leaves and give it all a good stir.
 Reduce the heat, cover and cook gently over a low heat on the hob for 2 1/2 hours, stirring occasionally.
 Alternatively, cook, covered, in an oven preheated to 150°C (300°F) for the same amount of time, stirring occasionally.
 Keep an eye on the liquid and add in some or all of the remaining 250 ml (1 cup) of stock if it’s reducing too much on the stovetop or looks too dry — you want most of the pork cheeks to be submerged.

 Check that the pork is fork-tender and pulls away at the slightest touch; that’s when it is done.
-Remove from the heat and stir in the parsley.
+Remove from the heat, shred the pork and stir in the parsley.
 Serve hot with mashed potatoes and plenty of the cider cooking liquid poured over.